 There is a growing trend for gathering massive amounts of data and analyzing it to derive solutions for business and IT problems.
 But analyzing any data won’t work, you need to be smart about what data you choose.

 Today, businesses are usually defined by the software they run on; it enables them to conduct innovation and create new services in a faster manner.
-As the dependency on softwares increase for more and more companies, the demand for superior services, innovation, and high-end performance continues to increase too.
+As the dependency on software increases for more and more companies, the demand for superior services, innovation, and high-end performance continues to increase too.
 As a result, the software continues to increase in its complexity to beat the competition.

-This increase in the application complexity usually means more structured and unstructured data generating from our applications.
+This increase in the application complexity usually means more structured and unstructured data generated from our applications.
 These data may include log files, emails, alerts, infrastructure and network statistics, etc.

-This requires companies to build effective monitoring strategies but the most common problem before the companies is lack of data archive.
-Due to unavailability of required information, they are not able to quickly diagnose and find solutions to the problems.
-The other scenario is where companies collect and store too much data that they are not able to make sense out of it in a timely manner.
+This requires companies to build effective monitoring strategies but the most common problem before the companies are lack of data archive.
+Due to the unavailability of the required information, they are not able to quickly diagnose and find solutions to the problems.
+The other scenario is where companies collect and store too much data that they are not able to make sense of it in a timely manner.

 The answer to these problems is smart data.

-Being smart what data to store for monitoring purposes, enables you to get solutions much faster, and at lowered cost.
+Being smart about what data to store for monitoring purposes, enables you to get solutions much faster, and at a lowered cost.

-With smart data and actionable analytics, it has become quite easy to overstate the changes happening in marketing field and measure marketing performance.
-This involves gathering historical and real-time data from mobile, web and in-store resources that was not possible before.
+With smart data and actionable analytics, it has become quite easy to overstate the changes happening in the marketing field and measure marketing performance.
+This involves gathering historical and real-time data from mobile, web and in-store resources that were not possible before.

 The marketing campaign is based on three areas of understanding that are critical to beat the competition:

-• Segmentation: With growing competition, segmentation of marketing is becoming more and more complex.
-This usually means that right people engage with the right messages at the right time.
+Segmentation: With growing competition, the segmentation of marketing is becoming more and more complex.
+This usually means that the right people engage with the right messages at the right time.

-• Customer Behavior: It is important to understand the tendency of customers to spend or react to a particular offer.
-The marketers need to understand the customer behavior as to why customers regret, react to social media promotions and the like.
+Customer Behavior: It is important to understand the tendency of customers to spend or react to a particular offer.
+Marketers need to understand customer behaviour as to why customers regret and react to social media promotions and the like.

-• Test and learn: Analyzing the impact of running campaigns on a particular segment of audience helps to understand the customer behavior and improve the marketing strategies.
+Test and learn: Analyzing the impact of running campaigns on a particular segment of the audience helps to understand customer behaviour and improve marketing strategies.

 Advancing business leaders are proposing that their companies combine their existing enterprise resource planning (ERP) and customer relationship management (CRM) systems with external resources.
 The end aim is to provide cost-effective and quick actionable insights leveraging advanced analytics.

-These trends clearly illustrate that advanced analytics is not just a nice to eat cupcake.
+These trends clearly illustrate that advanced analytics is not just a nice-to-eat cupcake.
 It opens up a whole range of opportunities that can revolutionize the business and marketing world.
-It can be utilized to fight competition and build brand loyalty, retain customers and advocate brand in a powerful manner.
+It can be utilized to fight competition and build brand loyalty, retain customers and advocate the brand in a powerful manner.